lonnieezell/Bonfire2/docs/modules/consent.md

 With the [Global Data Protection Regulation](https://gdpr.eu/) and other data privacy regulations being put in place across the globe, you have various requirements as web developers that you didn't use to.
 The Consent module helps you manage collecting consent from the user before storing any cookies through an opt-in system for all non-required cookies.
 It provides the mechanism for displaying the consent form, and recording the user's preferences.
-A helper method, `has_consent`, is provided so that you can easily meet the consent requirements when building your site.

-The helper is loaded automatically by the BaseController.
-As long as you extend the BaseController (or one of its children, like the AuthController) then you do not need to explicitly load the helper.

-The helper can be used both within the views and the controllers to limit which services are called (like ad-tracking or analytics) and which cookies you set.

 ## Defining the Consent Types